I Want Children, They Don't: Can The Relationship Work?

-The only way to get a somewhat accurate idea of why he wants to have a baby with you is to ask him.
+The only way to get a somewhat accurate idea of why someone wants to have a baby with you is to ask them.

-There could be many different reasons why he wants to have a baby with you.
-Maybe he likes babies and wants one to be a part of his life.
-Maybe he sees having a child with you as a way to show you how much he loves you.
-He might want a baby because he values your relationship and looks forward to having a child that will have characteristics of both of you.
+There could be many different reasons why they want to have a baby with you.
+Maybe they like babies and wants one to be a part of their life.
+Maybe they see having a child with you as a way to show you how much they love you.
+They might want a baby because they value your relationship and look forward to having a child that will have characteristics of both of you.

 There are also some not-so-healthy reasons guys sometimes want a child.
-For example, a guy might want a baby as a way to stake his claim on you.
-Or, he might be hoping a baby will keep your relationship together.
-And that's usually not a healthy reason to have a baby because it puts too much pressure on the child and doesn't usually work, anyway.
+For example, a guy might want a baby as a way to stake their claim on you.
+Or, they might be hoping a baby will keep your relationship together.
+That’s usually not a healthy reason to have a baby because it puts too much pressure on the child and doesn't usually work, anyway.
 It's far better to have a strong, healthy relationship before you decide to have a baby.

-So, have a long talk with him, discussing why he wants to half a baby and what he hopes will happen after the baby is born.
-Then, if you still feel unsure about why he wants to have a baby with you, consider talking it over with a relationship expert.
+So, have a long talk with your partner, discussing why they want to have a baby and what they hope will happen after the baby is born.
+Then, if you still feel unsure about why they want to have a baby with you, consider talking it over with a relationship expert.
 With a little help, you both can get a better perspective on your reasons and expectations before you decide to start a family.

-Tell her clearly and directly that you already have the number of children that make you happy.
-Let her know how much you love her and the children you already have.
+Tell your wife clearly and directly that your current children are enough to make you happy.
+Let your wife know how much you love them and the children you already have.
 Avoid starting with a long list of grievances or reasons you think having another child is a bad idea.
-At first, tell her you have decided that you don't want anymore.
+At first, tell your wife that you have decided that you don't want anymore.

-Then, listen to what she has to say if she asks you why then it's time to tell her more details about how you came to your decision.
-Unless you want to end the relationship, it's important to help her understand why you feel the way you do.
-And, you must try to show her that it isn't a judgment or condemnation of her, your family, or your fitness as a couple.
-Just be honest with her, and at the same time, who her how much you care for her.
+Then, listen to what your wife has to say if they ask you why; then it's time to tell them more details about how you came to your decision.
+Unless you want to end the relationship, it's important to help your wife understand why you feel the way you do.
+Try to convey that it isn't a judgment or condemnation of your wife, your family, or your fitness as a couple.
+Just be honest, and at the same time, show how much you care.

 It's impossible to know for sure whether someone is ready for a baby.
 However, some clues might help you assess the situation.
 Ask yourself and your partner the following questions or try to discern the answers from how they talk and behave.

 All these questions can give you a good idea of whether someone is ready for a baby.
-Yet, even if they give you a definitive answer that sound perfect, you will never know for sure until after the baby is born.
+Yet, even if they give you a definitive answer that sound perfect, you might never know for sure until after the baby is born.
 Having a baby is a leap of faith in some ways.
-But by asking yourselves these questions, you can address problem areas and make changes if needed.
-Then, you may be able to prevent problems that could easily happen if you have a baby when one or both of you are not ready.
+By asking yourselves these questions, you can address problem areas and make changes if needed.
+Then, you may be able to prevent issues that could easily arise if you have a baby when one or both of you are not ready.

 It is usually abundantly clear when a relationship is over.
 Here are some of the signs you might notice.